 We are completely funded for the land purchase!

-TRE is looking for a centrally located site from which to establish a permacultural garden and village technology center.
+TRE has found a centrally located site from which to establish a permacultural garden and village technology center.
 Studies and classes in soil management, plant propagation and care, bio digesters, and fish farming are only a few of the themes we are pursuing.
 Creating a diversified seed bank of hardy nutritious plants will help us fight malnutrition and crop failure due to blight.
 This training center can help us teach our more than 300 gardeners new proven techniques.
 It also will be a place where the Ixil people can brain storm and experiment how to solve their own problems in relation to plant and animal husbandry and appropriate technologies.
 A place for them to connect and explore the vast knowledge of third world development ideas in their own backyard.
 It will give TRE a site from which to produce on a large scale the medicinal plants, fruit trees, building bamboos, hedge row grasses that we can then share in the surrounding twenty villages.

 Sample class titles include: Soil Composting and Green Manures, Medicinal Plant Care and Use, Super Foods: How to Grow and Prepare Them.